lukasturcani/stk/docs/source/basic_ea_example.rst

     mutator = stk.RandomMutator(
         mutators=(
+            # Substitutes a building block with a fluoro group with
+            # a random building block in fluoros.
             stk.RandomBuildingBlock(
                 building_blocks=fluoros,
                 is_replaceable=is_fluoro,
                 random_seed=generator.randint(0, 1000),
             ),
+            # Substitutes a building block with a fluoro group with
+            # a similar building block in fluoros.
             stk.SimilarBuildingBlock(
                 building_blocks=fluoros,
                 is_replaceable=is_fluoro,
                 random_seed=generator.randint(0, 1000),
             ),
+            # Substitutes a building block with a bromo group with
+            # a random building block in bromos.
             stk.RandomBuildingBlock(
                 building_blocks=bromos,
                 is_replaceable=is_bromo,
                 random_seed=generator.randint(0, 1000),
             ),
+            # Substitutes a building block with a bromo group with
+            # a similar building block in bromos.
             stk.SimilarBuildingBlock(
                 building_blocks=bromos,
                 is_replaceable=is_bromo,